Ankith-gangadhar/WPA_handshake_airmon-ng/README.md

 Those clients will disconnect and auto-reconnect, triggering a WPA handshake.

 📱 Simple Trick
 Take your phone near the laptop or PC, turn Wi-Fi off, then turn it on again.
 When the respective Wi-Fi appears on the phone, click on it.
 WPA handshake: 3E:B7:E4:DD:3A:19 will appear on your terminal.

-Sample Output
+📋 Sample Output
-plaintext
+bash
 Copy
 Edit
 CH 11 ][ Elapsed: 6 mins ][ 2025-07-05 03:40 ][ WPA handshake: 3E:B7:E4:DD:3A:19